Sonalimallick/Error_Log_Monitoring/README.md

-# JavaScript Application Dockerization
+# Error Log Monitoring

-This repository contains a simple JavaScript application and instructions on how to Dockerize and run the application using Docker.
+This repository contains a simple JavaScript application in an error log monitoring problem and instructions on how to Dockerize and run the application using Docker.

 ## Folder Structure